2013 MLS Cup playoffs: Format

 For 2013, the league kept the format the same as the 2012 edition.
 In 2012, the league's previous system of "wild card" qualification—which had the potential for "crossover" series in which one team could play in the other conference's bracket—was scrapped.
 Instead, the current system has the top five teams in each conference qualify for the playoffs and the two conference brackets are entirely separate.
 The First Round of each conference is a one-off match between the 4th and 5th place teams, similar to the previous wild card system, with the 4th-place team hosting.
-The First Round winner advances to play the conference's top seed in the Conference Semifinals.
+The First Round winner advances to play the conference's top seed in the Conference Semifinals while the other two teams play each other in the other series.

-Conference Semifinals and Conference Championship series are conducted in a home-and-away aggregate-goal format.
-The lower-seeded team in the Conference Semifinal hosts the first game, and the higher seed hosts the second.
+Conference Semifinals and Conference Championship series are conducted in a home-and-away aggregate-goal format, with the higher seed hosting the second leg.
 If the teams are tied after two games, a 30-minute extra time period (divided into two 15-minute periods) will be played followed by penalty kicks, if necessary.
 The away goals rule or golden goal is not used.

 In the case of ties in the First Round and MLS Cup, extra time and penalty kicks are used in the same manner as above.